devleaks/cockpitdecks-docs/docs/Button/Button Representations/Multi-Buttons and Mosaic.md

             - 0
             - 30
 ```

+In the above example, the left 60 × 270 pixel LCD screen will be split into 3 60 × 60 pixel icons with 30 pixels empty space between themselves.

+### Other Examples

 One Deck Type can define one or more mosaic for its large LCD displays.
 For example, a 800x100 pixel large LCD can propose a Mosaic of 4 x 200x100 pixels.